Inception95/tidb-ansible/README.md

 - Configuring monitoring modules

 *Since the original ansible tidb does not support Python3, and the auto-tikv repository requires Python3.6 and tidb-ansible, plan to add and change scripts or yml files to compatible with Python3.
 Add the grafna config script for Python3.
+*When do the kv node checking, it might requires to delete some deprecated arguments in yml based on your node OS version.

 ## Tutorial